CURRENT ISSUE: August 2023

 The Gaelic Arts Society (GAS) of Pittsburgh also offers the community very interesting programs.
 On Sunday, November 21, the GAS will host Gerald F. O’Neil of Duquesne University.
 He will present the Rooney Library and his book “Pittsburgh Irish – Erin on the Three Rivers”.
 Gerry O’Neil is a teacher, student, sound engineer, gardener, historian and author.

 While the Pittsburgh area has a rich history that includes many groups of immigrants, this book concentrates on Irish immigrants and all they brought to this region.
-Gerry has assembled interesting history on the early families in the Pittsburgh area.
+Gerry has assembled an interesting history of the early families in the Pittsburgh area.
 These folks brought with them their hopes and dreams for a better life.
 They brought their work ethic and their language, much of which has been absorbed into our Pittsburgh vocabulary.

 This presentation promises to be a very intellectually stimulating afternoon.
-All presentations will be at 2pm to 3pm at Carlow University, Palumbo Hall on the corner of Craft and Fifth Avenue.
-There is free parking across the street andrefreshments will follow.
+All presentations will be at 2 pm to 3 pm at Carlow University, Palumbo Hall on the corner of Craft and Fifth Avenue.
+There is free parking across the street and refreshments will follow.

 Mullaney’s Harp & Fiddle